 As a certified practitioner of technical analysis for the last 20 years, I can provide you a unique way of truly understanding stock chart patterns.
 I have written a book and produced countless hours of video and podcasts dedicated to the subject of the technical analysis of the stock markets.
-If you like this lesson, please share and comment.

 What is a Stock Chart Pattern?

 A stock chart pattern is a way to interpret the supply and demand action of the buyers and sellers of stocks in the market to determine if the trend will continue or reverse.
-Each trend is either up, down or sideways.
+Each trend is either up, down, or sideways.
 You can determine the shape of a chart pattern by drawing support or resistance lines on the chart’s price pattern.

 The above paragraph is the critical key to understanding all stock chart patterns, trends continuing or reversing, the trend being up or down, and support and resistance lines.
 Read on to learn more.